Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 28 Februari 2026 14.35.47 UTC
+- WIB: Sabtu, 28 Februari 2026 15.41.18 UTC
-- WITA: Sabtu, 28 Februari 2026 15.35.47 UTC
+- WITA: Sabtu, 28 Februari 2026 16.41.18 UTC
-- WIT: Sabtu, 28 Februari 2026 16.35.47 UTC
+- WIT: Sabtu, 28 Februari 2026 17.41.18 UTC

 Kutipan Inspiratif:
-"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."
+"Success is no accident.
+It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."

-Kategori: inspirational
+Kategori: success